Skip to main content

 NMRium

-Starting from Chemotion ELN version 1.5, To integrate NMRium into your instance, please add the following to the shared/pullin/config/spectra.yml file.
+Starting from Chemotion ELN version 1.5, To integrate NMRium into your instance, please add the following to the spectra.yml in the ./shared/pullin/config folder.

 production: